Rethinking Computing Architectures for Big Data and AI

 The aim of this event is to bring together stakeholders from companies, research establishments and academia (particularly Early Career Researchers), to discuss possible new forms of computing architectures to address these challenges and to allow new thinking to emerge.

-Professor Steve Furber from the University of Manchester and Michaela Blott from Xilinx are confirmed as guest speakers will along with Dr Sankha Subhra Mukherjee (Anyvision), Bil Harmer (Zscaler), Prof Tony Kenyon (UCL), Dr Martin Trefzer (York), Prof George Constantinides (Imperial), Dr Hans Vandierendonck (Queen’s), Dr Mark Vousden (Southampton), Jessica Bonham (EPSRC).
-They will share their understanding of emerging trends and attendees have the opportunity to actively participate in open discussion and debate about the challenges in building next generation computing architectures and EPSRC will be in attendance with the aim of establishing a Centre of Excellence.
+Professor Steve Furber from the University of Manchester and Michaela Blott from Xilinx are confirmed as guest speakers and will along with other established figures, will share their understanding of emerging trends.
+Attendees have the opportunity to actively participate in open discussion and debate about the challenges in building next generation computing architectures.

 Proposals for contributions are encouraged in, but not limited to, the following areas: